yanjia1777/tp/docs/DeveloperGuide.md

 ## <a name="scope"></a>Product scope

 ### <a name="target"></a>Target user profile
-- wants to find things fast
+- has a need to track their expenses and savings
+- prefer desktop apps over other types
 - can type fast
+- prefers typing to mouse interactions
 - is reasonably comfortable using CLI apps

 ### <a name="value"></a>Value proposition

-A simple way to keep track of your expenses
+A smart and simple way to keep track of your expenses

 ## <a name="stories"></a>User Stories